-(The RD visits the first hill on the double marathon course)
+(The RD visits the high point on the course)

 Loosely inspired by the legendary Barkley Marathons

 (which is in no way responsible for any of this)

 You have to be pretty dumb to enter Me-Ow.
 It’s sorta like Barkley only easier and without all the tradition.
 So if you finish it everyone is like, “umm, yeah, so what?”
 Which is a pretty disappointing and frustrating response to what might well be, mile for mile, the toughest race YOU ever finish in your life.
 And when it’s all over, you’ll be right back where you started- you’ll have gone nowhere and your net elevation gain/loss/change will be exactly zero.
 Therefore, registration opens on Millard Fillmore’s birthday.

 Important Notice: All race distances are rounded to the nearest marathon*.
 (Jeff Hall Rule).